Virginia Army National Guard: Virginia National Guard

-While many of the pre-war units, such as the 116th Infantry and 111th Field Artillery, were reorganized in the VAARNG in the mid to late 1940s, new units were organized into the force to meet the new threats posed by the Soviets.
+While many of the pre-war units, such as the 116th Infantry and 111th Field Artillery, were reformed in the Virginia Army National Guard in the mid to late 1940s, new units were organized into the force to meet the new threats posed by the Soviets.
 The most obvious of these were the antiaircraft artillery (AAA) battalions created to defend Washington, D.C., and Hampton Roads from air attack.
 Initially armed with guns firing "flak" these were, in the mid-1950s, replaced by Nike missiles capable of destroying enemy aircraft before they could hit their targets.
 And the structure of the state force expanded beyond only combat arms to include specialized support units including military police, medical, transportation, engineers, signal, data processing and even a military history detachment.

 In 1959 the 246th Coast Artillery became the 246th Field Artillery, with its 1st and 2d Battalions forming part of the 29th Infantry Division.

+The former Headquarters, 29th Infantry Division Artillery, was withdrawn 1 October 1997 from Headquarters and Service Battery, 1st Battalion, 111th Field Artillery, reorganized and redesignated as Headquarters and Headquarters Battery, 54th Field Artillery Brigade, and had its location changed to Virginia Beach.
+From that point, the Headquarters and Service Battery, 1st Battalion, 111th Field Artillery had a separate lineage.
+After active Federal service in 2004-05, it was converted and reorganized September 1, 2008, as Headquarters and Headquarters Company, 329th Regional Support Group.
+The RSG consists of the 276th Engineer Battalion, the 529th Combat Sustainment Support Battalion and the 1030th Transportation Battalion.
+The 329th Regional Support Group provides base operations support, and can manage facilities, provide administrative and logistical support for soldiers, and ensure the security of personnel and facilities on a base camp.

+Separately from the previous 54th Field Artillery Brigade, on September 6, 2025, the Virginia Army National Guard formally reactivated the 29th Infantry Division Artillery (DIVARTY), during a ceremony at the Virginia War Memorial in Richmond, Virginia.
+Maj.
+Gen. James W. Ring, the Adjutant General of Virginia, presided over the ceremony featuring the uncasing of colors for the Divisional Artillery and the Divisional Artillery's Headquarters and Headquarters Battery.
+“In preparation for the Army’s focus on Large Scale Combat Operations, the U.S. Army is reintroducing DIVARTYs back into the National Guard."